kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - `/presentation`: Folder with the presentation slides.
   - If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `presentation` folder.

-Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project GitHub repo.
+Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project  repo.
 The repo should be neatly organized as described above, there should be no extraneous files, all text in the README should be easily readable.

 ## Peer teamwork evaluation

-You will be asked to fill out a survey where you rate the contribution and teamwork of each team member by assigning a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.
-If you are suggesting that an individual did less than  half the expected contribution given your team size (e.g., for a team of four students, if a student contributed less than 12.5% of the total effort), please provide some explanation.
-If any individual gets an average peer score indicating that this was the case, their grade will be assessed accordingly.

-**Update (12/9/2021)**

-If you have concerns with the teamwork and/or contribution from any team members, please email me by Friday, December 10 at 11:59pm with a brief description of your concerns. **You only need to email me if you have concerns**.
-Otherwise, I will assume everyone on the team equally contributed and will receive full credit for the teamwork portion of the grade.
+You will be asked to fill out a survey where you provide feedback on your team dynamic & your team members contributions, and self-assess your own contributions.

 ## Grading details

 Grading of the project will take into account the following:

 - Content - What is the quality of research and/or policy question and relevancy of data to those questions?
 - Correctness - Are statistical procedures carried out and explained correctly?
 - Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
 - Creativity and Critical Thought - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

 A general breakdown of scoring is as follows: